OWASP/owasp-mastg/Document/0x05i-Testing-Code-Quality-and-Build-Settings.md

 pic      true
 ```

-In this example, `libtool-checker.so` must be fixed to enable SSP.
+In this example, `libtool-checker.so` must be recompiled with SSP support.

 ## References